 One hour from central Tokyo you can ride the waves, smell the sea air and explore the Enoshima island and caves (江の島).
 A great day trip which can be combined with a trip to the Enoshima Aquarium.
 If you leave Tokyo early in the morning, you may be able to stop in Kamakura on the way back.
 The island is connected by a bridge to the mainland and can be reached by walking about 15 mins from the train station, or you can take a small boat that leaves mid bridge (adults 400 yen, kids 200 yen) to the cave side of the Island, and walk back over to the bridge side.
 We took the boat.
 Enoshima Island has a lot to see, and you should plan for about 3-5 hours.
 You can also see Fuji-san if the weather is clear.
+Combine with a swim at Enoshima Beach and a visit to the Enoshima Aquarium.

 My kids loved the two caves that visitors can enter.
 The caves are quite deep and dark, but the walkways are smooth so it is safe for even little ones.
 With admission, you will be given a handheld candle to light your way.
 Folklore states that a five-headed dragon used to live in the caves until Benten, a popular goddess of good fortune, wealth, music and knowledge killed the Dragon.
 Many of the shrines on Enoshima are dedicated to Benten for removing the dangerous dragon.
 In cave two there is a statue of the five-headed dragon and a taiko drum that people can hit.
 Along the pathways of the caves are also some lovely statues of priests.